trakhimenok/tinyetl/README.md

 that holds data item as `Data() interface{}`.
 It also has a reference to a previous worker for easier logging/troubleshooting in case of unexpected input.
 - Asynchronous processing is not built-in at the moment but should be easy to add.
-Though current implementation allows workers return `erl.Iterator` and easily use goroutines for async processing.
+Though current implementation allows workers return `etl.Iterator` and easily use goroutines for async processing.
 - The library was designed in such a way that it requires minimum boiler-plating & coding from developers.